Cstannahill/FARM/design.md

 # Mintlify-Style DocuTailwind Config (`tailwind.config.ts`): Define content paths to all .tsx and .mdx files.
 Extend the theme with Radix color scales (e.g. slate, gray, blue, etc.) as used by Radix UI.
 Include Shadcn's plugin if available (or manually add Radix colors).
-For example:
+For example

 ```ts
 // tailwind.config.ts (excerpt)